nsip/nias2/README.md

   * TxID: transmission identifier (GUID) for the REST payload
   * MsgID: GUID for the message
   * Target: namespace on ledis under which messages will be stored
-  * Route: sequence of microservices that the message is to be passed to.
-Assumed to be in parallel
+  * Route: sequence of microservices that the message is to be passed to. _(Chaining of microservices is not currently supported)_
+* NIAS Error Message: as for NIAS Message
+  * Body:
+    * Description: description of the validation error
+    * Field: field in which the validation error was found
+    * OriginalLine: Line of the transmission payload in which the validation error was found
+    * Vtype: Validation error type